open-component-model/ocm-spec/doc/01-model/06-conventions.md

 ### Lookup Algorithm

-To find all artefacts related to a given subject resource:
+To find all artifacts related to a given subject resource:

 1. Determine the identity of the subject resource: its `name`, `version`, and `extraIdentity`.
 2. Iterate over all resources in the component descriptor.
-3. For each resource, check whether it carries a label named `ocm.software/artefact-references` with `version: v1alpha1`.
+3. For each resource, check whether it carries a label named `ocm.software/artifact-references` with `version: v1alpha1`.
 4. If present, apply the following matching rules against each `identity` entry in the label value:
    - `name` MUST equal the subject's `name`.
    - If `version` is set, it MUST equal the subject's `version`.
    - The set of additional key-value pairs MUST exactly match the subject's `extraIdentity`: every key in the `identity` entry MUST be present and equal in the subject's `extraIdentity`, and the subject's `extraIdentity` MUST NOT contain any keys not present in the `identity` entry.
-5. Resources that pass all checks are derived artefacts of the subject.
+5. Resources that pass all checks are derived artifacts of the subject.